How to travel to and from Ireland without flying

 There are two central stations in Dublin; Heuston station which generally serves the West, and Connolly Station, which serves the North and South East, but currently no rail link between the two, although the Luas tram service connects both stations, travelling on the Red Line.

 For visitors travelling with bikes, Irish Rail is in the process of improving its bicycle facilities.
 At the moment you can take a bicycle (for a charge of up to €8) on most intercity services, although times are restricted.
 The most up to date information can be found on the website, and it works on a first-come first-served basis, with no bike reservation service available.
 I favour the information on Rail Users Ireland., a very dynamic organisation which campaigns for better rail services in Ireland.
-There is also a concise list of bike hire companies on Irish Rail’s website.
+There is also a good search function on visitdublin.com for looking up bicycle hire companies.

 If you are considering the train and bus as your main forms of transport while travelling around Ireland, it is worth considering one of Irish Rail’s Explorer Tickets.
 They vary in price depending on whether you are planning on travelling island-wide or not, and the length of your stay in Ireland.
 Child Explorer tickets are half the price of adult tickets.
 For one-off trips, families should request a family ticket, which is valid for one or two adults and up to four children less than 16 years.
 It is available for one day on "off peak" days or all days for a monthly ticket.
 Day returns are not available for Friday & Sunday travel.
 There is no charge for under fives.